 Fun on a Budget

 Decorating a gender-neutral bedroom – or any bedroom, for that matter – doesn’t have to break the budget.
 In fact, you can easily create a room your child will love without spending much more than a few dollars and a bit of elbow grease.
 Case in point: the bedroom shown here.
-Sky blue walls and ceiling with fluffy white clouds are an easy DIY just about anyone can master.
-The simple animal theme is little more than a cute wall decal, a few inexpensive pieces of artwork, faux greenery strung up... in the corner and a small collection of beloved stuffed animals.
-But what sets the room over the edge is the slide.
-No more endless urging to get your child out of bed in the morning once you attach a plastic pool slide to the top bunk!
-What a fun touch, and best of all, it’s not going to hurt you in the wallet.
+Painting is an easy DIY just about anyone can master.
+A simple theme requires little more than a cute wall decal, a few inexpensive pieces of artwork, and a small collection of beloved stuffed animals.